Long-sightedness – also known as hyperopia or farsightedness – makes it difficult to focus on objects close up.

-Many people confuse long sightedness with short sightedness.
-Long sightedness does not affect your distance vision, but it does affect your ability to focus on near objects.
-Age-related long sightedness is called presbyopia, and relates to a stiffening of the eye’s lens.
-Both types of long sightedness are perfectly normal, and easily treated.
+Many people confuse long-sightedness with short-sightedness.
+Long-sightedness does not affect your distance vision, but it does affect your ability to focus on near objects.